buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcMapConversion.md

 ### Scale
 Scale to be used, when the units of the CRS are not identical to the units of the engineering coordinate system.
 If omitted, the value of 1.0 is assumed.

-### ScaleY
-Scale Y by which the length measures in local engineering CS have to be multiplied to get map coordinates

-### ScaleZ
-Scale Z by which the length measures in local engineering CS have to be multiplied to get map coordinates